Exploring the Red Valley Peru | Facts & Information

 - Arrive to your hotel in Cusco around 5pm.

 ****A horse can be hired for the majority of the trek.
 However, the last 600m are too steep for horses and you will have to walk this last part.
 The cost is about 100 soles roundtrip which your guide can negotiate.

-TIP: Makes sure you have a good camera because you want to capture this view!!
+TIP: Makes sure you have a good camera because you will want to capture this otherworldly view!!

 To return to the carpark, walk back in the direction you came from and pass the checkpoint again.
 Now, don’t go back all the way to the horses at the top.
 Just after the passage through two black rocks, there is a short cut to the car parking.
 Cannot find it?
 Just walking down randomly works as well.

 Just like for a visit to the rainbow mountain, make sure you are prepared for high altitude.
 Try to be acclimatized before going.
-Flying from Lima to Cusco and hiking at 5100m the next day, not a good idea.
-Furthermore, take your altitude pills already in Cusco such that they work once you arrive and bring some extra.
+Flying from Lima to Cusco and hiking at 5,100m/16,732ft the next day, is NOT a good idea.
+Furthermore, take your altitude pills already in Cusco so that they work once you arrive and maybe bring some extra.

 Regarding clothes, wear layers, dress warm (hat and gloves) and bring sunblock.
 Only with rain, hiking shoes are a must.
 If it’s dry you can rock your Adidas’s.
 Bring some nice snacks (although the breakfast is filling enough), or a thermos with coca tea to enjoy the view.
 Lastly, it’s awesome to bring some small money to tip the cooks and driver, they don’t expect it!